Eldritch Instinct System Reference Document (v0.8)

 ---|---|---|---|

 00 | Scarred.
-You were lucky this time. | 0 | Legs |
+You are bruised and bleeding, but you can get back up on your feet. | 0 | Legs |

 10 | 1 | Arms | |